jheddings/juliet/README.md

 # juliet #

-A simple 2-way serial text client for D-STAR / DMR messaging.
-The application itself is unaware of the underlying transport mechanism, instead juliet relies on data exchanged over a standard serial port.
-Any radio capable of exchanging data over a standard serial cable _should_ work.
+Juliet is an IRC bot that exchanges channel messages over a radio network.
+The intended use for this bot is to enable communications by amateur radio operators when standard infrastrastructure is not available.
+While it was designed with D-STAR in mind, any radio capable of exchanging data over a standard serial port _should_ work.

 Written by W0JHX.
 Tested using Icom 92AD with the standard programming cable.

 ## Usage ##

 ```
-juliet.py
+python3 -m juliet
 ```

-- Simply connect to your radio's serial interface (or programming cable).
+- Connect to your radio's serial interface (or programming cable).
+- Create a configurtion file (see Configuration below)
-- Run the `juliet.py` script, optionally specifying a configuration file.
+- Run the `juliet` module, optionally specifying a configuration file.
 - Connect to the computer in a standard browser.

 Messages will be displayed automatically when they are recieved.

-Outgoing messages will be rate limited to 120 chars per second.
-Larger messages will be split and assembled when received.
+Outgoing messages will be rate limited to 1 line per second.
 This is primarily to help avoid frequency congenstion.

 ## Configuration ##